6-Step YNAB Checkup

 If you budget $100 for fuel each month and consistently overspend by $25, then it might be time to accept the cost of your commute and adjust your budget.
 Look for ways to trim down other categories so that you can put $125 in your gas tank each month.

-This principle applies to true priorities, too.
+This principle applies to true expenses, too.
 It might not be easy to pad your budget for those bigger, less frequent purchases, but it’s much less stressful than coming up short when your annual expenses roll around.
 (I’m looking at you, Christmas.)

 3. Clean up Your Categories